Whether you are setting a fence post or pouring a small slab, Quikrete Fast-Setting Concrete Mix fills the bill.

 No deck, fence or mailbox would last very long without a strong foundation, and that starts with setting the posts in concrete.

 Unfortunately, since posts go in before everything else, they can hold up progress.
-So, for some jobs, it’s good to consider an alternative to traditional concrete mix.
+So, for some jobs, it’s good to consider an alternative to the traditional concrete mix.

 About Fast-Setting Concrete